SwapSpot-FullStack/SwapSpot-Ecommerce-Backend/README.md

 ## Code Style & Best Practices

 - This project follows the **[JavaScript Standard Style](https://standardjs.com/)**.
-- DRY (Don’t Repeat Yourself) principles are applied using **modular controllers, middleware, and reusable functions**.
+- DRY (Don’t Repeat Yourself) principles are applied by using **modular controllers, middleware, and reusable functions**.

 ## Technologies Used

-SwapSpot's backend is built using modern technologies to ensure **scalability, security, and performance**.
-Below is an overview of why each technology was chosen:
+SwapSpot's backend is built using various technologies.
+Below is an overview of why each technology was chosen, industry examples, pros & cons and licensing:

 ### **Backend Framework: Node.js & Express**